 What Is a Short Circuit?

-A short circuit occurs when an unintended low-resistance pathway is formed in an electrical circuit, allowing current to flow outside its intended route.
-This phenomenon results from a breach in isolation between conductive elements.
-It often leads to unintended consequences, including sparks, momentary glitches, and potentially harmful power surges.
-It can even lead to equipment failure or electrical fires in extreme cases.
+A short circuit is an unintended low-resistance connection in an electrical circuit that allows current to flow outside its intended route.
+It results from a breach in the insulation between conductive elements, and it often causes sparks, momentary glitches, and potentially harmful power surges.
+A short circuit is also one of the most common reasons a circuit breaker trips, and in extreme cases it can lead to equipment failure or electrical fires.

 In a standard circuit, electrical current flows through a continuous and controlled pathway that includes components like resistors, capacitors, and other devices that regulate the flow of electricity.
-However, in the event of a short circuit, a low-resistance pathway that redirects the current’s route is created, resulting in excessive current flow.
+In a short circuit, a low-resistance pathway redirects the current’s route, resulting in excessive current flow.

 Short circuits can be classified into different types based on their causes and effects.
 Below are some of the most common types of short circuits.